manferlo81/map-number/README.md

 ### limit

-*Maps a number in a range to a different range, returning a floting point number, the result will bounded to the given output range.*
+*Maps a number in a range to a different range, returning a floting point number.
+The result will be bounded to the given output range.*

 ###### syntax